BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction, architectural, and engineering related expert designations, the Snohomish, Washington Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups concerned with construction defect and claims matters.
-BHA provides building related trial support and expert services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings national experience and local capabilities to Snohomish and the surrounding areas.
+Leveraging from approximately five thousand building and claims related expert witness designations, the Snohomish, Washington Construction Expert Directory provides a wide spectrum of trial support and consulting services to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
+BHA provides building claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house resources which include registered architects, professional engineers, licensed general and specialty contractors, the organization brings national experience and local capabilities to Snohomish and the surrounding areas.

 Construction Expert Witness News & Info